 Use Correct Date to Amend a Trust

-The date used on the trust amendment or restatement of trust can present a problem if not handled properly in relation to the date of your original trust.
+The date used on the Trust Amendment Form or restatement of trust can present a problem if not handled properly in relation to the date of your original trust.

 Consent of Other Trust Settlor

 If your spouse or partner is also a settlor or grantor of your revocable living trust, he or she must agree to any amendment or restatement of your joint revocable living trust and properly execute such amendment or restatement.